e-ditiones/SEG17/README.md

 ### The normalisation via lemmas

 Using [Morphalou](https://www.ortolang.fr/market/lexicons/morphalou).
-We offer an alternative normlisation, not seg-based but token-based.
+We offer an alternative normalisation, not seg-based but token-based.
 The script offer a normalised version for each token

 ## Examples